Reverse-CAPTCHA for AI agents โ verify bots, not humans.

 imrobot flips the CAPTCHA model: it generates deterministic challenge pipelines that are trivial for any LLM or programmatic agent to solve (< 1 second), but impractical for humans to work through manually.

-imrobot generates a pipeline of deterministic string operations (reverse, base64, rot13, hex encode, etc.) applied to a random seed.
+imrobot generates a pipeline of deterministic operations (string transforms, byte operations, hashing, and more) applied to a random seed.
 AI agents parse the structured challenge data, execute the pipeline, and submit the result.
-Humans would need to manually compute multi-step string transformations โ practically impossible without tools.
+Humans would need to manually compute multi-step transformations โ practically impossible without tools.

 seed: "a7f3b2c1d4e5f609"